Swatilekha-Roy/rhythMind/README.md

 - Voiceflow: Used HACKNITR 2.0 sponsor resources for developing a comprehensive voice channel bot.
 - Constant Contact email marketing tools: To set up a newsletter service for our subscribed users.
 - Trained the Microsoft Azure chatbot further for more personalized conversations.
+- Making the web app a lot more responsive so as to allow easy viewing and good UX for every screen size.
+- Adding all the animations with CSS and JS to the landscape pages.